schemahero/schemahero-docs/content/en/docs/deploying-tables/foreign-keys.md

 weight: 40060
 ---

-Support for creating, altering and dropping Foreign Keys is [in development](https://github.com/schemahero/schemahero/pull/43/files) and will be shipped in [v0.2.0](/roadmap/v0.2.0-v1alpha2/)
+Support for creating, altering and dropping Foreign Keys was add to SchemaHero v1alpha2.

 To define a foreign key on a table, use the `foreignKeys` field, as in this example: